jeanbourgain8/jeanbourgain8.github.io/output/posts/Blogsite/2023-03-03-10:15:45/index.md

 ***Note**: By part-time I only mean to indicate the constraint of time but not its seriousness.*

 I believe that, doing a PhD at ISI would provide me an access to excellent research world community and equip me with tools and network in transforming myself succesfully into a Theoretical Economist.
 Also professionally, while working in the service (IFS), ISI being an Indian University would allow me to do a PhD simultaneously with minimal interference/restrictions from the govt. side.
-In every way, starting with You & Prof. Arunava Sen, institute's quality of research, its norms and independence etc., for many such reasons, I cannot of think of any institute other than ISI -Delhi which can fit perfectly well with my aspirations.
+In every way, starting with You & Prof. Arunava Sen, institute's quality of research, its norms and independence etc., for many such reasons, I cannot of think of any place other than ISI -Delhi which can fit perfectly well with my aspirations.
 Hence, I named the title of this post as **"My Tryst with ISI-Delhi"**.

 ## 3. Why Prof. Debasis Mishra ?